Managing our business in a responsible way is key to our vision of becoming Australia's leading bank, trusted by customers for exceptional service.

 - UN Guiding Principles on Business and Human Rights

-- UN Environment Program - Finance Initative (UNEP FI)
+- UN Environment Program - Finance Initiative (UNEP FI)

 Our policies, practices and due diligence processes emphasise the requirement for all employees to respect human rights, and to take care to avoid being complicit in human rights abuses.

-Our Human Rights Policy was approved in 2016 by our Board.
+Our Human Rights Policy was revised during 2017 and is approved by our Board.

 How do we do it?